spm/spm/toolbox/DAiSS/doc/commands/03_features.md

 ```

 #### bootstrap
-Generate the matrix using a bootstap selection of trials. e.g. instead of trials `[1 2 3 4 5 6 7 8 9]` you would make a matrix out of a random subset of the trials, but keeping the total number of trials the same, such as `[1 1 1 4 5 6 7 7 9]`.
+Generate the matrix using a bootstrap selection of trials. e.g. instead of trials `[1 2 3 4 5 6 7 8 9]` you would make a matrix out of a random subset of the trials, but keeping the total number of trials the same, such as `[1 1 1 4 5 6 7 7 9]`.

 ```matlab